EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

 #### Modifying Repo

-Now we have the template we need to update it's content.
+Now we have a development repo we need to update it's content.

 - Go to vscode and run `#!bash git clone https://github.com/EvaluationContext/evaluationcontext.colour.git`